-Electronic Systems Design for EMC ComplianceNext open-enrollment offering: April 4-5, 2017 in Stoughton, WI · Registration Page · Location and Accommodations
+Electronic Systems Design for EMC ComplianceNext open-enrollment offering: May 22-23, 2018 in Stoughton, WI · Registration will open in January 2018 · Location and Accommodations

 Well-designed electronic systems operate reliably in their intended electromagnetic environment.
 These systems are not affected by voltage spikes on their power or signal lines; they function normally in the presence of strong electric or magnetic fields; and the systems’ own fields do not interfere with other systems nearby.
 In a well-designed system, the cost of grounding, shielding and filtering is usually a negligible percentage of the overall system component costs.
 Unfortunately, many electronic systems are not well designed.
 It is not unusual for a company to spend millions of dollars and thousands of man-hours attempting to track down and correct system malfunctions that are the direct result of improper grounding and shielding.
 This course reviews the fundamental grounding, filtering and shielding concepts that all engineers can utilize to ensure the safety and reliability of their products at the lowest possible cost.